-- Following the United Kingdom's exit from the EU in 2021, Northern Ireland remains within the EU's single market for goods under the Northern Ireland Protocol. - (2) The following categories of products may be exported to all the markets in subclause (1)a) under this OER: - a) unprocessed horticultural products for human consumption: - b) wild harvest of plant products for human consumption; - c) animal products for human consumption from bovine, porcine, ovine, caprine, cervine, equine, avian, ratite species, and Apis mellifera; - d) mushrooms; - e) processed products for human consumption from ingredients in subclause (2)a) to d); - f) wine - g) live animals from the same species as listed in subclause (2)c); - h) vegetative propagating material and seeds for cultivation; and - i) unprocessed wool. - (3) Organic products in the following categories are not eligible for export to the markets in subclause (1)a) under this OER: - a) unprocessed or processed bivalve molluscan shellfish products; - b) processed animal products which carry or are intended to carry labels referring to conversion; - c) live animals which carry or are intended to carry labels referring to conversion; - d) unprocessed or processed algae products: - e) yeast; and - f) processed agricultural products for use as feed.
+- (1) This Organic Export Requirement (OER) applies to: - a) operators participating in the Official Organic Assurance Programme (OOAP) that produce, process, handle, supply or export eligible products to Switzerland with an official organic assurance (organic export certificate); and - b) agencies and persons recognised by MPI to provide services on behalf of MPI for the OOAP. - (2) The following categories of products may be exported to Switzerland under this OER: - a) unprocessed horticultural products for human consumption; - b) wild harvest of plant products for human consumption; - c) animal products for human consumption from bovine, porcine, ovine, caprine, cervine, equine, avian, ratite species, and Apis mellifera; - d) mushrooms; - e) processed products for human consumption from ingredients in subclauses (2)a) to d); - f) wine - g) live animals from the same species as listed in subclause (2)c); - h) vegetative propagating material and seeds for cultivation; and - i) unprocessed wool. - (3) Organic products in the following categories are not eligible for export to Switzerland under this OER: - a) unprocessed or processed bivalve molluscan shellfish products; - b) processed animal products which carry or are intended to carry labels referring to conversion; - c) live animals which carry or are intended to carry labels referring to conversion; - d) unprocessed or processed algae products; - e) yeast; - f) processed agricultural products for use as feed.